Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

             SPRING_ACTIVEMQ_POOL_MAXCONNECTIONS: ${ACTIVEMQ_POOL_SIZE}
 ```

-Increasing the **consumer** number requires to check the property name in the `application.properties` file for the service and to override it in `docker-compose.yml` file.
-The following sample is increasing the consumer number to 20 for `elasticsearch-live-indexing-metadata`.
+To increase the `consumer` number you must check the property name in the `application.properties` file for the service and to then override it in `docker-compose.yml` file.
+The following sample increases the consumer number to `20` for `elasticsearch-live-indexing-metadata`.

 ```docker
     live-indexing-metadata: